davidorban/documix/README.md

 **License**

-MIT License (LICENSE) \- Free to use, modify, and distribute.
+Apache (LICENSE) \- Free to use, modify, and distribute.

 **Acknowledgments**